jessq1/poly-full-stack/README.md

 ## Live Version
 The website is accessible at  https://poly-p2p.herokuapp.com/ Currently, the website is under test mode.
-To test the transactions you can use Stripe's default credit card:
+To test the transactions you can use Stripe's default credit card.

 See more details here: https://stripe.com/docs/testing To test Stripe Connect, use information here: https://stripe.com/docs/connect/testing